Paimpol: Sights

-Other popular tourist sights include: the Abbaye de Beauport dating back to 1202, and the chapels of Lanvignec, Ste Barbe and Kergrist.
+Other popular tourist sights include Beauport Abbey dating back to 1202, and the chapels of Lanvignec, Ste Barbe and Kergrist.

 L'île de Bréhat is a rocky archipelago 10 minutes by ferry from the coast next to Paimpol.
 It is made up of two large islands connected by a bridge, and numerous smaller ones.

 Other places of interest in the area include the Moulin de Craca and Circuit de falaises in Plouézec, as well as Pors-Even and the Tour de Kerroc'h in Ploubazlanec.